nithin-gith/nithin-gith/README.md

 </p>

 I am a Third year undergraduate student at IIT Kharagpur.
-I am currently Exploring more Web Development and starting with Competetive Programming.

 - 🔭 Learning new Technologies.
-- 💬 I like to talk about new Tech.
+- 💬 I like to talk about Tech.

 <h2><b>💻 Tech Stack</b></h2>